 To give your bananas the best possible start in life; choose a wind-protected, full-sun position.

 Prepare well in advance.
 Soil should be fertile, rich in organic matter, well-drained and not compacted. pH should be approximately 6.5.
 Incorporate 200g Dolomite and 150g fertilizer (Nitrophoska or Rustica) thoroughly into the soil.
 Organic matter is great, to increase the level of beneficial micro-organisms in the soil.
 Irrigate thoroughly for a few days prior to planting.
 Banana plants love water but they hate wet feet.
 Mound the soil up and then dig a hole so the plant will be higher than the surrounding ground, to minimize water pooling around the base and drowning the roots.

 Bury the plant almost halfway up the stem.
 This will discourage suckers from emerging too early, and ensures the mother plant is secure, so that the suckers don’t pull the plant up out of the ground.

 Immediately after planting, tissue culture plantlets are at their most vulnerable.
 The potting medium is light and the root system is very concentrated.
-Plants become more stable after a month or two, once the roots have spread into the surrounding wet soil.
+Plants become more stable after a month or two, once the roots have spread into the surrounding soil.
 Do not over-irrigate, but the soil should remain moist.
 Leaf wetting is critical at this stage.
-It has nothing to do with irrigation, but with alleviating stress if you can keep the leaves wet for as long as possible.
+It has nothing to do with irrigation, but it will help alleviate stress if you can keep the leaves wet for as long as possible.
 Evaporating water cools the leaves, enabling them to photosynthesize at maximum efficiency.
 These tender leaves will wilt and fold very easily during the heat of the day and they may even burn and die back if conditions are severe.
 They have come from tropical North Queensland with average daily temperatures in the low 30s and humidity in the high 80s.
 The entire leaf area should be gently wetted by the irrigation system for about 5 minutes, three times a day, between 10am and 5pm.
 This should continue for about 3 weeks until the root system takes over, the leaves harden off and normal transpiration begins.